thirdelement/sneaker-dadi/TESTING.md

 [View the live project](https://sneaker-dadi.herokuapp.com/)
 <span id="stories"></span>

-This document describes testing of the Sneaker Dadi site against the User Stories mentioned in the ReadMe file, manual tests and other automated tests for code validation and performance.
+This document describes testing of the Sneaker Dadi ecommerce site against the User Stories mentioned in the ReadMe file, manual tests and other automated tests for code validation and performance.

 ## User Stories
 ### First Time Visitor Goals
 #### Quickly understand what the site is about
 - The site is called Sneaker Dadi and a customer is immediately shown images of sneakers in the header and carousel below.
 The strap line in the header on Desktop view mentions ‘Check out our fantastic Adidas footwear deals!’
-In a glance, a customer should be left in no doubt what the site is selling.
+At a glance, a customer should be left in no doubt what the site is selling.

 <div align="left"><img src="media/testing/story-homepage.webp"></div>